yujiri8/yujiri.xyz/argument/the_origin_of_consciousness.md

 Alright then, back to the *other* gaping flaws in his definition...

 If living things are material objects reducible to their bodies and brains, how can you even delimit which pieces of matter are part of the being or not?
-I assume he thinks my toe is part of me as an organism, even though I could survive without it, but what about a microscoping piece of my toenail that I wouldn't notice, or a single molecule?
+I assume he thinks my toe is part of me as an organism, even though I could survive without it, but what about a microscopic piece of my toenail that I wouldn't notice, or a single molecule?
 What about a dead skin cell I scratched off?
 Is it still part of me?
 What about the bacteria on my stomach?
 These questions matter for a materialist because they reveal that dividing the world into discrete objects or organisms is a heuristic and not objective, making another reason not to use it as our definition of life.

 How dumb can you get?
 Let me unpause the video... oh, I forgot, that was only his first criterion!
 He included *another* nonsensical criterion as part of the definition of life, "makes more of its kind." *Oh* boy.

 So anything that doesn't make more of its kind is not alive.
-If a god similar to the Christian conception existed, he would not be alive.
+If a god similar to the Christian concept existed, it would not be alive.
 If there were a group of conscious and intelligent and social aliens on another planet with no ability to reproduce, they wouldn't be alive.
 Actually... wasn't there an episode of Star Trek about that?
 Or if he prefers a more "realistic" example, suppose human sterilized themselves so none of us could reproduce; do we lose our status as living beings?
 Or what if the eventual end of natural selection produces life forms that don't need to reproduce because they can live forever (sustaining themselves!)?

 And does this criterion have to apply to each organism we consider a living thing, in which case no one who dies before having kids was ever alive? <span class="note">And does having had kids in the past make you count as alive for the rest of your existence?
 If so, why didn't he use the present perfect tense?</span> Or does a species only have to have this ability for each member of it to be considered alive?
 In that case, you run into issues demarcating whether an organism is a member of a given species!
 Are people with rare genetic mutations human?
 What if humans and aliens could interbreed, what species would the children be?
 What if the aliens could reproduce sexually with humans, but not with themselves (they live forever)?
 Does that count?
 If so, what if humans built a machine that could take rocks and use them to produce another rock?
 Do all rocks suddenly become alive?
 His entire worldview is ludicrous!